DioVoynich/PrinceGameGUI/README.md

 <br />

 There are three types of foce factors, clergy, nobility, and commoners.
 The options made by the players will affect these three's <br />
-influence and loyalty scales.
-If either one of the force's influence reaches to 100 or the loyalty reaches to 0, the game <br />
-will be over at that point.
-Besides these, player itself also has three stats, wealth, health, and army.
-If one of them becomes 0, <br />
-the game will be also over.